 MED: Talent injects an extract into the column.
 Videographer: Capture this action for multiple injections if needed to cover the length of the voiceover narration.

 MED: Talent sets the HPLC column temperature and flow rate as described.

+3.4.2 Screen of setting column temperature.PNG

+3.4.2.
+Screen of setting flow.PNG

 Set the wavelength of the UV detector to 280 nanometers and the recorder time to 20 minutes [1].
 Analyze the extracts at least three times [2].
 Then, use the standard curve to determine the concentration of propolin in each ethanol extract [].

-MED: Talent sets the wavelength of the UV detector and the recorder time.MED: Talent injects an extract into the column again.
+MED: Talent sets the wavelength of the UV detector and the recorder time.

+3.5.1 Screen of setting wavelength of the UV.PNG

+3.5.1 Screen of setting recorder time.PNG

+MED: Talent injects an extract into the column again.
 Alternatively, any action taken during the analysis process can be filmed for this shot as long as it clearly shows that the analysis is being repeated.

 MED: Talent, at the workstation computer, uses the standard curve to determine the concentration of propolin.
 Videographer: Make sure both the standard curve and the action of using it to determine the concentration are shown.